-b.
+- b.
 Measure the side drain potentials as in step 19 at the zero location and at the location corresponding to the lowest negative reading found in the original twenty (20) foot spacing while looking for the zero.
-These locations correspond to the two reversals.
+These locations correspond to the two reversals. - ✓ denotes update from last revision

 Corrosion Control Manual

-Current Review Previous Review Version Page
+Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 42 of 226
+February 2, 2023 3.1 Page 42 of 231

+Previous Review Previous Review Version